MeirManevich/IT-1025/Lab8/readme.md

   * An Acceptable Use Policy is quite similar to Code of Ethics, in that it is also a list of rules to be followed within a governing entity.
 It appears to me that the difference between the two is that a code of ethics is a more broad document applying to the standards of digital technology, like the constitution, whereas an acceptable use policy is smaller, pertaining to using a particular service.

     * In the Twitter TOS (Terms of Service) document( https://twitter.com/en/tos ), they note that they have the right to deactivate your account at any time if they feel it is necessary.
 This is why people sometimes get banned from twitter and cannot do anything about it, because they agree to this condition by making an account in the first place.

+###  Intellectual Property ###

+  * WIPO is an integral part of the governing ideas in this time of rapid data transfer.
+They are an organization under the United Nations responsible for managing IP laws, the policies surrounding intellectual property and what is fair use and what is copyright and so on and so forth.
+Without them, ideas can be stolen and inventors left in the dust for whoever shouts the loudest.
+WIPO works to protect those working hard to create their own ideas and products from predatory copycats.

+  * In the US, a copyright is acquired by simply creating something.
+One automatically has the rights to their creation by virtue of creating it.
+But registering for a copyright with the US Copyright Office gives you a registered copyright, which is needed in the event of a legal battle, so it is certainly better to have a registered copyright on your creations.
+    * The SVG image we created earlier is something we created from scratch, and it is our own design, so if it is important to us that it remains ours and that others cannot profit off of it without our permission, registering for a copyright on it would prevent that.

+ * If we liked our SVG image so much that we would assign it as the defining logo of a future company we owned, then a trademark would be important.
+A trademark certifies that my version of the SVG is the true and original one, so people who want to buy goods from me only need to look for my image and they know they have found the correct place.
+Without a trademark, it may get confusing, with other businesses using my SVG as their logo too.

+### Information Collection ###

+  * COPPA, FERPA and HIPPA are all different agencies that work to protect the privacy of information of different individuals on the internet.
+COPPA protects the privacy of children under 13, FERPA concerns students' educational information and when their parents lose access, and HIPPA deals with medical records and protects the privacy of patients.

 ***